This

 wicked sister called Eleanor.
 Both siblings fell madly in love with the same

-overcome with jealousy.
-She locked Margaret away in the castle dungeons, and
+soon overcome with jealousy.
+She locked Margaret away in the castle

-left her to starve to death.
-Her spirit has been seen drifting upwards from
+dungeons, and left her to starve to death.
+Her spirit has been seen drifting

 There